K

 Many users have a hardware wallet for savings and a software wallet for daily transactions.
 It's like checking and savings accounts.

 Keystone is an air-gapped hardware wallet with large touchscreen.
-This review covers everything you need to know about security, features, and whether it's right for you.
+This review covers key facts about security, features, and whether it's right for you.

 Overview